DSL-Project/dsl-project/README.md

   a parameter

 ### filterContext.js
-- This context is solely responsible for any changes when user wish to filter data.
-This functionality is on going.
+- This context is solely responsible for any changes when user wish to filter data in Publication nav.
+- The search functionality provides user to search for publication type, year or publication title.